CptOfEvilMinions/GuardiansOfTheNetwork/week4_post_redteam/README.md

 # Post red team
-Last week we simulated being a red team adversary by going through each stage of the attack life cycle.
-This we will review the steps taken at each stage of our attack from perspective of a blue teamer.
-We touch on the Sysinternals toolkit, how to read Windows event logs, and using a log aggregating service like Gralog.
+Last week we simulated being an adversary by stepping through each stage of the attack life cycle with Powershell Empire.
+This week we will review the steps taken at each stage of our attack from perspective of a defender.
+The demo this week will touch on the Sysinternals toolkit, how to investigate the Windows event logs, and how to use a log aggregating service like Gralog.

 ## Presentation
 Post red team: https://docs.google.com/presentation/d/1gE5ScvxbL9my0a233l9EUIj0EHkpWrKp5XdH0swXvVA/edit?usp=sharing